BodenmillerGroup/xtiff/README.md

 That's good!
 TIFF is an old and complex file format, has many disadvantages and is impractical for storing large images.
 However, it also remains one of the most widely used scientific image formats and is (at least partially) supported by many popular tools, such as ImageJ.
-With xtiff, you can continue to store your images in your favorite file format, while having the opportunity to easily convert them to a format that can be read by (almost) any tool if needed.
+With xtiff, you can continue to store your images in your favorite file format, while having the opportunity to easily convert them to a format that can be read by (almost) any tool.

 _Why can't I use the tifffile package directly?_